GAchuzia/groupProject-SYSC3303/README.txt

 Saja Fawagreh: Updated the sequence and class diagram and the README.txt.
 Also added the scheduler algorithm.
 Javeria Sohail: Updated the sequence and class diagram and the README.txt.
 Also added the scheduler algorithm Grant Achuzia: Updated tests for ElevatorTest.java and ElevatorRequest.java.
 Comment out tests that used message queues.
 Matteo Golin: Updated Scheduler, ElevatorSubsystem, and FloorSubsystem classes to communicate using UDP.
 Fixed ElevatorRequest decoding bug.
 Yousef Hammad: Worked on Elevator and ElevatorSubsystem.

 Iteration 4:
 Saja Fawagreh: Updated the sequence and class diagrams, as well as the state machines for the Elevator Subsystem and Scheduler Subsystem, and the README.txt.
 Javeria Sohail: Updated the sequence and class diagrams, as well as the state machines for the Elevator Subsystem and Scheduler Subsystem, and the README.txt.

-Grant Achuzia:
+Grant Achuzia: Updated tests for the Elevator class.
 Matteo Golin: Implemented the scheduler algorithm for responding to elevator shutdowns, and helped in the random fault activation within the Elevator class.
 Yousef Hammad: Updated the Elevator and the ElevatorState class

 === Setup Instructions ===

 Compile all Java files and run the main functions for Scheduler.java, ElevatorSubsystem.java, and FloorSubsystem.java on separate terminals.
 To run tests, you can run any individual test in the IntelliJ IDE using the JUnit integration it provides.